-The average initial stabilized rate (3 month average) for the producers drilled in the Ranger East Pool is 81 BOPD with initial rates ranging from 20 BOPD to 530 BOPD.
-The injection wells drilled during the 2013-2014 period were selectively perforated in specific intervals with historically low waterflood throughput and relatively high remaining oil saturation.
-Most of the injection wells met injectivity expectations with an average injection rate of 2200 BWPD.
+The average initial stabilized rate (3 month average) for the producers drilled in the Ranger East Pool is 108 BOPD with initial rates ranging from 42 BOPD to 250 BOPD.
+The injection well drilled during the 2015-2016 period was selectively perforated in specific intervals with historically low waterflood throughput and relatively high remaining oil saturation.
+The injection well met injectivity expectations with an average injection rate of 2500 BWPD.

-During the 2013-2014 Plan period, a total of 21 development (investment) wellwork jobs were also completed (12 producers and 9 injectors).
-All of the producer development projects were selective recompletions/add pay projects targeting bypassed oil sands.
-Overall, the producer development wellwork has been successful with the projects averaging about 33 BOPD/job at a cost of \$406,000 per job.
-The injector development wellwork projects included 6 convert to injectors and 3 profile modifications/add pay projects.
+During the 2015-2016 Plan period, a total of 6 development (investment) wellwork jobs were also completed (1 producer and 5 injectors).
+The injector development wellwork projects included 4 convert to injectors and 1 profile modification/add pay project.
 The injection work targeted increasing water throughput in selective sands and pattern areas.
-Injection development wellwork projects contributed an average of 1,800 bpd of injection per well at an average cost of about \$207,000 per job.
+Injection development wellwork projects contributed an average of 3,000 bpd of injection per well at an average cost of about \$128,000 per job.

 Maintenance wellwork continues to play a major role in maximizing Ranger East base production.
-During 2013-2014, approximately 97 producer maintenance wellwork projects at a cost of about \$86,000/job were performed.
-341 injector maintenance projects were also completed at an average cost of about \$16,900/job.
+During 2015-2016, approximately 37 producer maintenance wellwork projects at a cost of about \$96,000/job were performed.
+102 injector maintenance projects were also completed at an average cost of about \$150,000/job.

 The primary goal of the reservoir management plan is to maximize the profitability and economic oil recovery from the Ranger East pool.
 This can be accomplished by developing proper waterflood pattern closure, providing adequate injection throughput into all the individual sand intervals in each pattern, reducing water cycling in swept zones where possible, and maximizing well productivity.
-Current WOR in the three major fault blocks averages 38.4.
+Current WOR in the three major fault blocks averages 48.8.
 The injection target volume is greater than 6.0 hydrocarbon pore volumes into each sand before reaching a producing WOR of 100.
 Injection throughput has been challenged by the difficulty of maintaining good vertical profile control.
 Another challenge is the optimal placement of injectors in the highly faulted Ranger East pool.

-Producer to injector conversions and injector recompletions have been done to improve sweep efficiency.
+Producer to injector conversions and injector recompletions have been performed to improve sweep efficiency.

 Production rates are maximized by selective acidization of active wells, or in conjunction with other wellwork.
-In addition, increasing pump size and using variable speed drives to increase well drawdown assure that maximum productivity is achieved from the wells.
+In addition, increasing pump size and using variable speed drives to increase well drawdown ensures that maximum productivity is achieved from the wells.
 Finally, producers are recompleted when economic quantities of unswept oil are identified.

 The Ranger East development plan includes drilling additional development drilling wells on Chaffee, Freeman, and White.
 A new focus is on F0, FJ and M1 horizontals to try and prove up this technology in Ranger East.
-Several investment wellwork projects are also planned.
-These projects will target insufficiently swept pay.
+Some investment wellwork projects have been identified and these projects will target insufficiently swept pay.

-Pool reviews will be conducted regularly to identify well work, conversion, and infill opportunities.
+Base Optimization meetings will be conducted regularly to identify well work, conversion, and infill opportunities.
 Reservoir studies are being performed to develop long term depletion plans and to reliably forecast future reservoir performance.

-This year a new Ranger East simulation model was built using Eclipse software.
-The new model was undertaken to improve the reservoir characterization of Ranger East, to improve the estimate of net pay and OOIP.
-The goals of the simulation model are to understand flux into or out of the Unit, identify hydrocarbon hot spots, manage waterflooding, optimize the Ranger East depletion plan and assist with well planning.
+The updated Ranger East simulation model was built and rolled out in 2014 using the Eclipse software.
+The new model was developed to improve the reservoir characterization of Ranger East, to improve the estimate of net pay and OOIP.
+The goals of the simulation model are to understand flux into or out of the Unit, identify hydrocarbon hot spots, manage waterflooding, optimize the Ranger East depletion plan and assist in well planning.
 In addition, the goal is to use post-processing of the streamline data to identify opportunities to improve injection pattern balancing and sweep.
-The new model is currently being fine tuned and should be fully operational within the next few months.